Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/Warmup/All Wrong/README.md

 #### getWrongAnswers(N, C)

-Top level function for the problem.
+*Top level function for the problem.*

-Creates the wrong answer string, as defined in the puzzle description, which is a trivial problem.
+Implementation is straightforward.

 ### Key Insights and Optimizations